 - Type: The specific action type (see Action Types section below)

-- Entity level: Applies to entire entity types
+- Entity action button: Applies to entire entity types

-- Field level: Applies to specific entity fields
+- Field action button: Applies to specific entity fields

 - Conditions Type: How conditions are evaluated: